Ash Lumber: The Unsung Hero of Hardwood

 Feature Ash Lumber Oak Lumber

-Colour Light beige → pale brown Warm brown → reddish tones
+Colour Light beige to pale brown Warm brown to reddish tones

 Grain Bold, straight, open Coarse, varied, porous